 Sony A6500 versus Canon 5D Mark III

-The Sony Alpha A6500 and the Canon EOS 5D Mark III are two digital cameras that were officially introduced, respectively, in October 2016 and March 2012.
+The Sony Alpha A6500 and the Canon EOS 5D Mark III are two digital cameras that were revealed to the public, respectively, in October 2016 and March 2012.
 The A6500 is a mirrorless interchangeable lens camera, while the 5D Mark III is a DSLR.
 The cameras are based on an APS-C (A6500) and a full frame sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 22.1 MP.

-The side-by-side display below illustrates the physical size and weight of the Sony A6500 and the Canon 5D Mark III.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A6500 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Sony A6500 and the Canon 5D Mark III are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is considerably larger (119 percent) than the Sony A6500.
 Moreover, the 5D Mark III is substantially heavier (110 percent) than the A6500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.